 At one point in history, 30-60 million bison roamed North America.
 They helped shape the landscape by grazing grass at different heights, providing bird nesting grounds, and creating wallows.
 Wallows are made when bison roll around on the ground and pack down the soil into depressions.
 Wallows fill with rainwater and provide pools for amphibians and drinking water for other wildlife.

 President Roosevelt helped to save bison from extinction.
-In 1883, he went on a trip to hunt bison and realized how amazing the land was out west.
+In 1883, he went on a trip to hunt bison and realized how amazing the land was out west, with the bison on it.
 So he formed the American Bison Society with William Hornaday to save the disappearing bison.
 Because of their efforts, bison now live in all 50 states!

 BISON OF THE WEST LESSON PLAN WORKSHEETS